RealityBending/DoggoNogoValidation/documents/preregistration.md

 -->

-The present study seeks to validate and optimize a simple reaction time task by (1) testing the impact of gamification on processing speed and task engagement and (2) assessing the optimal parameter values (number of trials and ISI range) for a robust yet efficient measure.
+The present study seeks to validate and optimize a simple reaction time task by (1) testing the impact of gamification on processing speed assessment and task engagement and (2) assessing the optimal parameter values (number of trials and ISI range) for a robust yet efficient measure.

 ### 4. Hypotheses